Issue

 }

-I also put it up on a gist
+I also put it up on a gist.

-directive with the raw gist URL or copy the above to your code (personally I find build scripts become too large so I prefer applying from).
+You can apply it in your build.gradle using the apply from: directive with the raw gist URL or copy the above to your code (personally I find build scripts become too large so I prefer applying from).

 Answered By - Saad Farooq